onflow/flow-js-testing/docs/emulator.md

 description: How to start a new instance of emulator
 ---

-Flow Javascript Testing Framework exposes `emulator` singleton allowing you to run and stop emulator instance programmatically.
+Flow Javascript Testing Framework exposes `emulator` singleton allowing you to start and stop an emulator instance programmatically.
 There are two methods available on it.

 ## `emulator.start(port, logging)`